jtl137/slice_biocomputation/README.md

 ## Reproducing Figure 3
 1. Run 'extractedsegments.py'
-2. Run 'plot_avg_time_series.py' for panel Bi and Bii.
 Input A and Input B correspond to the variables extracted_segments1 and extracted_segments2

 ## Reproducing Figure 4
 1. Run `classification_analysis.py' to generate features and tables for each dataset